ipr-cnrs/nfs/README.md

 ## Overview

-Manage NFS (client) installation and configuration.
+This role manages NFS client installation and configuration using fixed ports.

 ## Role Variables